ad-lib27/cs207-FinalProject/docs/documentation.md

   - `interact.py`

     This module allows the user to interact with our automatic differentiation library via a command line interface.
+The user is first prompted to input variables (which must be composed of letter characters) one by one, and for a function f(variables) to evaluate.
+Then, the user indicated whether they would like to evaluate at point values, or to optimize.
-The user is prompted for a function f to evaluate, then for the value(s) at which to evaluate f.
-The module then either prints the final value and derivative of the given function at the given x-value, or performs optimization for f, depending on what the user wants.
+If they choose to evaluate, they are prompted to enter a number of points to evaluate at, and then to enter a value for each variable for each point.
+The module then prints the final value and derivative of the given function at each point value.
+If they choose to optimize, they are asked to enter a step size, and then a start point and stop point.
+All variables will be searched within this domain.
+The module prints the local maximum and minimum (including endpoints, if this is the case) in terms of the ranges they are located in and the ranges their values are in.
+The user is then asked if they would like to continue optimizing, in which case they can use a new step size, start point, and stop point to search further.

   - `elem_function.py`

     This module is used in conjunction with autodiff.py to support the elementary functions in the construction of more complex AutoDiff objects.
 Each of these elementary functions takes in an AutoDiff object as input and returns a new AutoDiff object with the appropriate value and derivative (by passing in the input’s value and derivative to the corresponding numpy function).
 If, instead of an AutoDiff object, a float value is passed in, the elementary function will simply pass in the float value to the corresponding numpy function and return that new value instead.

   - `optimize.py`
     This module is used in conjunction with interact.py to support optimization of functions.
-It contains a single function to perform optimization, which expects an AutoDiff object (representing a function), a domain, and an index to indicate which partial derivative to analyze.
+It contains a single function to perform optimization, which expects a domain to search over (represented by a list of evenly spaced, sequential floats), a list of variables in the function to be optimized, and the function to be optimized (as a string).
 It then outputs information about the extrema of the AutoDiff function relative to the given domain.

 ### Tests <a name="tests"></a>
   - Tests are in the tests/ directory.